Russell Wilson on Doug Baldwin’s Seahawks legacy: ‘He’s going to be remembered forever here’

-RENTON — Russell Wilson was asked to ponder Doug Baldwin’s future.
+RENTON — Russell Wilson was asked to ponder Doug Baldwin’s future Tuesday after the Seahawks’ first organized team activity (OTA) open to the media in 2019.

 “You know,” Wilson said, “I don’t want to limit the guy.
 So that’s hard for me to say.”